prakashstha/PANDA-Setup/PANDA_Setup.md

 Now, you have a folder containing the Ubuntu ISO and HDD in which Ubuntu will be installed on.

 Launch QEMU VM with Ubuntu ISO and HDD that we created in the previous step attached.
-It will install the OS to HDD.
+It will install the OS to HDD. **NOTE**: Make sure that the virtualization (VT-x/AMD-V)in your BIOS setting is enabled otherwise, the installation and booting processing will be super slow.

 ```Console
 sudo qemu-system-x86_64 \